-Future Judicial Action Could Reduce the Value of the Holder's Investment in the 2016A Restructuring Bonds

-The 2016A Restructuring Property is the creation of the Securitization Law and Financing Order No. 3.
-There is uncertainty associated with investing in bonds payable from an asset that depends for its existence on legislation because there is limited juridical or regulatory experience implementing and interpreting the legislation.
-Because the 2016A Restructuring Property is a creation of the Securitization Law, any judicial determination affecting the validity of or interpreting the Securitization Law, the 2016A Restructuring Property or the Customer's ability to make payments securing the 2016A Restructuring Bonds might have an adverse effect on the 2016A Restructuring Bonds.
+Future Judicial Action Could Reduce the Value of the Holder's Investment in the 2017 Restructuring Bonds because there is limited juridical or regulatory experience implementing and interpreting the legislation.
+Because the 2017 Restructuring Property is a creation of the Securitization Law, any judicial determination affecting the validity of or interpreting the Securitization Law, the 2017 Restructuring Property or the Customer's ability to make payments securing the 2017 Restructuring Bonds might have an adverse effect on the 2017 Restructuring Bonds.